Pre-operative Functional Nasal Surgery

 Care After Nasal Pack and Airway Removal

 After your airway and nasal packs are out, we wish to accelerate healing.
-To reduce swelling inside the nose, and therefore improve your breathing, use the nasal decongestant (generic Afrin) for five days after the packs a removed.
+To reduce swelling inside the nose and therefore improve your breathing, use the nasal decongestant (generic Afrin) for five days after the packs are removed.
 Here are instructions for its use:

 - Into each nostril, deliver five sprays, sniffing in while spray delivered; wait five minutes; repeat the five sprays.